This post is brought to you as part of the coverage for the Grace Hopper Celebration, in Houston TX.

 “Gaming is an art form that brings technologies to life”

-In a world where 43% of gamers are women and only 17% of computer science graduates are women, this disparity that has created a major talent gap.
+In a world where 43% of gamers are women and only 17% of computer science graduates are women, this disparity has created a major talent gap.
 Thankfully, there are plenty of opportunities for women to make contributions and develop the skills and competencies to build towards a career in gaming.

 Addressing a packed house at the “Video Game Industry Needs YOU!” session a panel of gaming leaders at Microsoft delivered an entertaining and highly informative discussion on how women can carve their own paths into gaming.